authelia/authelia/docs/content/integration/proxies/nginx-proxy-manager/index.md

 ---
 title: "NGINX Proxy Manager"
 description: "An integration guide for Authelia and the NGINX Proxy Manager reverse proxy"
-lead: "A guide on integrating Authelia with NGINX Proxy Manager."
+summary: "A guide on integrating Authelia with NGINX Proxy Manager."
 date: 2022-10-08T12:43:26+11:00
 draft: false
 images: []